Does a process server have to be licensed in Idaho?

 (6) Receipt of service.

-In lieu of service upon an individual as provide above in this rule, service may be accomplished by acknowledged written admission by the individual that the individual has received service of process, stating the capacity in which such service of process was received.
+In lieu of service upon an individual as provided above in this rule, service may be accomplished by acknowledged written admission by the individual that the individual has received service of process, stating the capacity in which such service of process was received.

 Rule 4 (g) Return.